CHAMPIONING OUR SCHOOLS & EARLY LEARNING

 PROTECTING OUR ENVIRONMENT

+If you ask anyone why they moved to the Pacific Northwest, you almost always hear it was for the natural beauty of the Pacific Northwest.
 We are the stewards of that environment and I take that responsibility seriously.
 I believe we can have a vibrant economy and protect our environment.

-As a member of the State Building Code Council, I was thrilled to champion successful proposals to require electric vehicle charging infrastructure in new multi-family and commercial buildings, to ensure compost is collected, where viable, along with trash and recycling, and that new buildings include water bottle filling stations with their drinking fountains.
+In my first session in the legislature, I was honored to serve as Vice-Chair of the Environment Committee.
+As a member of the State Building Code Council, I championed successful proposals to require electric vehicle charging infrastructure in new multi-family and commercial buildings, to ensure compost is collected along with trash and recycling, and to ensure new buildings include water bottle filling stations with their drinking fountains.